mfogel/polygon-clipping/README.md

 Follows the [geojson Polygon spec](https://tools.ietf.org/html/rfc7946#section-3.1.6), with the following notes/modifications:
 * rings of the polygon are not required to be self-closing
 * winding order of rings of Polygon does not matter
-* interior rings may extend outside exterior rings
+* interior rings may extend outside exterior rings (effectively swaping which is interior and which exterior)
 * interior rings may touch or overlap each other
 * rings may be self-intersecting